JaredLBailey/JaredLBailey.github.io/_posts/2024-09-02-Robot-Submarine.md

 tags: [Robotics]
 ---

 Being part of the Duke Robotics team throughout 2024 has been an extraordinary journey filled with excitement and challenges.
 This year we achieved a remarkable 8th place (out of 41 teams) at the international competition, our highest ranking in 15 years.
 We also faced an unexpected setback when our robot was flooded during a pool test a few months before competition, leading to a complete rebuild of the electronics.
-In the following sections, I’ll delve into the details of my contributions and experiences with the team this year.
+In the following sections, I’ll delve into the details of my contributions and experiences with the team.

 <a href="https://www.duke-robotics.com" target="_blank">Duke Robotics Club Website</a>